2018 Value-based Health Care Delivery Seminar

 Seminar sessions will focus on current health care policy, measuring outcomes, measuring costs, and implementing delivery system reform.
 Seminar participants will leave the course with a thorough understanding of value-based health care delivery principles and will have the opportunity to network with seminar faculty and other attendees.
 Space is limited.

 Non-VUMC Executive Participation: Visit this link for more information - https://business.vanderbilt.edu/executive-education/course/strategiesforvalue-basedhealthcare/

 Vanderbilt Student, Staff, and Faculty Participation: A majority of slots in this program are reserved for Vanderbilt residents, fellows, students, staff and faculty.
 Course materials and catering costs for this group are covered as part of Vanderbilt School of Medicine's graduate programming.

 Non-Vanderbilt Affiliated Student Participation: A limited number of slots in this program are reserved for non-Vanderbilt residents, fellows, and students.
 Course materials and catering costs for this group are $300.

 Resident and fellow applicants will need to provide confirmation that their program has released them from clinical duties for the day.

-50% of fees must be pre-paid upon acceptance to the program.
-Final amount due on or prior to September 5th.
+50% of student fees must be pre-paid upon acceptance to the program.
+Final amount due on or prior to October 3rd.